begateway/opencart-3-payment-module/README.md

 ### Installation

 * Backup your webstore and database
+* Download from [Github releases page](https://github.com/begateway/opencart-3-payment-module/releases) the latest module archive `opencart-3-begateway-payment-module.ocmod.zip`
-* Upload the module file [opencart-3-begateway-payment-module.ocmod.zip](https://github.com/begateway/opencart-3-payment-module/raw/master/opencart-3-begateway-payment-module.ocmod.zip) via _Extensions_ -> _Extension Installer_
+* Upload `opencart-3-begateway-payment-module.ocmod.zip` to your OpenCart or ocStore installation using the administrator menu _Extensions_ -> _Extension Installer_
 * Activate the module in payment extensions (_Extensions_ -> _Payments_)
 * Configure the module settings:
   * Shop Id